Frequently Asked Questions

 How will I receive important SHU communications regarding financial aid?

-E-mail is our primary method of communication for all continuing students.
+E-mail is our primary method of communication for all students.

 How do I review the financial aid awards that have been offered to me?

-Incoming students will receive a paper Financial Aid Award Notification via mail, until the deposit is paid.
+Incoming students can review their awards in the Applicant Portal until the deposit is paid.
 After a deposit is paid, awards can be viewed through the PirateNet "Profile and Finances" tab.
 All continuing students can review their aid on PirateNet, through the "Profile and Finances" tab.

 Is my financial aid affected by academic performance?